ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/project_relative_answers.md

 - Address all requirements
 - Definition of responses by software to both valid and invalid values
 - Label all figures and define all terms
+- Make sure `to be determined`
+  - have their causes listed
+  - have their resolutionary conditions listed